jacqueline-walsh/chef-mate/README.md

 - Jinja template language support for Visual Studio Code
 - Flask snippets collections - Initially ported from PyCharm, TextMate, SublimeText and other editors/IDEs

-Finally, the site has been intesively user tested to ensure the following:
+The site has been intensively user tested to ensure the following:

 - all links are fully functioning
 - validation on forms prompting and working correctly
+- registration return error message if username already in database
+- password and password confirm return match if same
 - mobile view are in good design and order
 - user experience has been enjoyable experience with no frustration of getting lost or confused
 - flash messages appear and are correctly displayed